 The Board believes that the development of the system of internal control is an ongoing process and continues to take steps to improve the internal control system.
 During the year under review, no material weaknesses have been identified which would result in any material losses, contingencies or uncertainties that would require disclosure in the Annual Report.
 The Board is of view that the current system control in place throughout the Group is sufficient to safeguard the Group's interest.
-The external auditors have also reviewed this Statement on Risk Management and Internal Control and reported to the Board that no occurrence has come to their attention that causes them to believe that the statement is inconsistent with their understanding of the processes adopted by the Board in reviewing the adequacy and integrity of the internal control system.
 The Board continues to take appropriate measures and ongoing commitment to strengthen the internal control environment and processes.
-Nevertheless, Management continues to take measures to strengthen the internal controls in the organisation.

-This statement is made in accordance with the resolution of the Board of Directors dated 8 October 2020.
+This statement is made in accordance with the resolution of the Board of Directors dated 11 October 2022.